GFDRR/rdl-jkan/_datasets/flood-hazard-maps-for-16-vulnerable-countries.md

 creator:
   name: Fathom
   url: https://www.fathom.global/
-dataset_id: FTH_v3
+dataset_id: FTH_v3-oac
 description: Third release of the probabilistic modelling of fluvial, pluvial and coastal flood hazard developed by Fathom.
-Includes baseline (2020) and projections (2030, 2050, 2080) under four different IPCC scenarios.
+This selection includes 16 countries among the most vulnerable to climate change, such as Pakistan, Somalia, and Yemen, which often struggle with limited data resources.
+Under World Bank agreement, Fathom offers free-of-charge access to flood data for these countries for non-commercial use.
 details: "The FATHOM flood-hazard model is a global gridded dataset of flood hazard\
   \ produced at the global scale.
 It provides flood extent and water depth to ground\
   \ (in centimeters) for three types of flood phenomena:\n- Fluvial (or river) flooding\